JasonThomasData/recruitment-test/README.md

 ## More info

-* You can use any language.
+* You must use Python 2/3.
 * The idea is more important than the correctness of the answers.
 * Test your code.